MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/bounds-control.md

 ## Manipulation options

 The manipulation behaviour of BoundsControl can be adjusted in several ways.
 The `RotateAnchor` option controls the pivot point around which the BoundsControl is rotated when using the rotation affordances.
-Some objects' pivot point is far from their visual center, which can cause discomfort and imprecision when manipulating with the rotation handles.
+Some objects' pivot points are far from their visual center, which can cause discomfort and imprecision when manipulating with the rotation handles.
 Specifying `BoundsCenter` for the `RotateAnchor` will cause the BoundsControl to always rotate around the geometric center of the computed bounds rather than the actual origin of the object.

 Scaling behaviour can be set to either `Uniform` or `Non Uniform`.
 In Uniform mode, all axes of the object are scaled together, maintaining aspect ratio and appearance.
 Non-uniform scaling allows each axis of the object to be scaled independently.